Law Firms in Los Angeles were taking advantage of distressed homeowners

 Harris explained back then that these law firms in Los Angeles would mislead borrowers into thinking that their involvement would help them escape foreclosures, minimize their loan balances or interest rates, or even give their homes a clear title.

 Instead, she stated that poor legal advice was frequently given to borrowers or that they were unable to get answers to basic queries, like whether they were actually associated to litigation.
 A disproportionate amount, officials said, were African-American and Hispanic families.

 During a news conference, Harris said that victims were led to believe that the litigation "would be the way they could get justice."
 "Those homeowners were the only people who paid."

-The California State Bar disciplined several lawyers and Los Angeles law firms for ethical misconduct, fraud and for violating professional standards.
-The lawsuit charged with violations of many laws, as well as damages and other remedies, and was aimed to deter unlawful activities.
+The California State Bar disciplined several lawyers and Los Angeles law firms for ethical misconduct, fraud, and for violating professional standards.
+The lawsuit was charged with violations of many laws, as well as damages and other remedies, and was aimed to deter unlawful activities.